Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Puzzles: Whether you’re working alone or with someone else, puzzles can keep you busy and stimulate your brain at the same time.

-- Make music: Several music-making apps, like Music Maker Jam and Soundtrap, are now free for a month, so you can experiment with fun new sounds.
+- Make music: Explore different music-making apps, like Music Maker Jam and Soundtrap, to experiment with fun new sounds.

 - Dance: Staying at home means a lot of bottled-up energy, and dancing can be really fun.
-Record yourself and become the new TikTok sensation!
+Like the old saying goes: ‘Dance like nobody’s watching’!

-- Learn an instrument: Now that you have time on your hands, you can finally learn how to play an instrument.
+- Learn an instrument: With more time on your hands, you can finally learn how to play an instrument.
 There are many beginners’ resources on the internet, and if you’re an intermediate or advanced learner, you can even attend video conferences.

 Self-Care and Self-Improvement